Generalized Tangent Kernel: A Unified Geometric Foundation for Natural Gradient and Standard Gradient: Introduction

-However, some critical theoretical aspects of natural gradient related to function approximations are still largely underexplored.
-In parametric approaches to machine learning, one often maps the parameter domain $W\subset \R^k$ to a space $\calM = \calM(M,N)$ of differentiable functions from a manifold $M$ to another manifold $N$.
-For example, in neural networks, $W$ is the space of network weights, and $\phi:W\to \calM(\R^n, \R^m)$ has $\phi(w) $ equal to the associated network function, where $n$ is the dimension of network inputs and $m$ the dimension of outputs.
-If $\phi$ is an immersion, a Riemannian metric on $\calM$ induces a pullback or natural metric on $W$~\citep{Amari1998natural}.
-In supervised training of such neural networks, the empirical loss $\ell$ of a particular type, say mean squared error (MSE) for regression and cross-entropy for classification, is typically applied to the parametric function evaluated on a finite set of training data.
-As shown in Figure~\ref{fig:overview}, most existing work on natural gradient focuses on the red dashed regime, where natural gradient decreases the objective $\ell$ along the gradient flow line on $\Phi=\phi(W)$ under the natural metric, instead of using the standard Euclidean metric on $W$.
-We argue, however, that the functional gradient $\nabla\ell$ at any point of $\Phi$ need not lie in the tangent space to $\Phi$.
-Therefore, a complete study of natural gradient should analyze both the gradient of $\ell$ in the ambient functional space $\mathcal{M}\supset\Phi$ and its projection onto $\Phi$, before pulling it back to $W$.
-This motivates our study of the topological and differential geometric properties of $\calM$ that influence the pullback metric.
+It is well-known that natural gradient has the favorable property of being invariant under change of coordinates.
+While this invariance property is appealing theoretically, in modern practice of (stochastic) gradient descent, the coordinates are rarely changed during the gradient descent procedure.
+Therefore, in this work, we focus on the properties of natural gradient and standard gradient under some fixed function parameterization and coordinates.
+In this setup, it is widely believed that natural gradients have an advantage over standard (Euclidean) \footnote{ Throughout the paper, we use \emph{standard gradient} to denote the gradient for the standard Euclidean metric on the parameter space, which is the default choice for (stochastic) gradient descent in most machine learning practice.} gradients in capturing the intrinsic geometric structure of the parameterized function space.
+However, some critical theoretical aspects of natural gradients related to function approximations are still largely underexplored.
+In parametric approaches to machine learning, one often maps the parameter domain $\cW\subset \R^k$ to a space $\calM = \calM(M,N)$ of differentiable functions from a manifold $M$ to another manifold $N$.
+For example, in neural networks, $\cW$ is the space of network weights, and $\phi\colon \cW\to \calM(\R^n, \R^m)$ has $\phi(w) $ equal to the associated network function, where $n$ is the dimension of network inputs and $m$ the dimension of outputs.
+In the modern formulation of natural gradient, if $\phi$ is an immersion, a Riemannian metric on $\calM$ induces a pullback or natural metric on $\cW$.
+In supervised training of such neural networks, the empirical loss $F$ of a particular type, say mean squared error (MSE) for regression and cross-entropy for classification, is typically applied to the parametric function evaluated on a finite set of training data.
+As shown in Figure~\ref{fig:overview}, most existing work (with a notable exception of~\citet{van2023invariance}) on natural gradient focuses on the red dashed regime, where natural gradient decreases the objective $F$ along the gradient flow on $\Phi=\phi(\cW)$ under the natural metric, instead of using the standard Euclidean metric on $\cW$.
+However, the functional gradient\footnote{By ``functional gradient,'' we mean the gradient of a loss function on a space of functions.} $\nabla F$ at any point of $\Phi$ need not lie in the tangent space to $\Phi$.
+Therefore, a complete study of the natural gradient should analyze both the gradient of $F$ in the ambient function space $\mathcal{M}\supset\Phi$ and its projection onto $\Phi$, before pulling it back to $\cW$.
+This motivates our study of the analytic and differential geometric properties of $\calM$ that influence the projection and the pullback metric.
+Moreover, we can interpret this figure to encompass a family of projected functional gradients, including natural gradient and standard gradient, which leads to new understandings of both.